NormalReedus/cache-me-ousside/README.md

 }
 ```

+#### Default LRU cache behavior
+If no bust routes and patterns are specified, the cache will never remove any entries, unless they expire (coming soon).
+If you want the standard LRU cache behavior, in which any unsafe HTTP request will clear the whole cache, you can specify all routes for the different HTTP methods as `"*"` (wildcard) and an empty slice of patterns.
+The `config.default.json5` file uses this behavior.

 #### Limitations
-If no bust routes and patterns are specified, the cache will never remove any entries, unless they expire (coming soon).
-If you want the standard behavior, in which any unsafe HTTP request will clear the whole cache, you can specify all routes for the different HTTP methods as `*` (wildcard) and a single pattern as `'.'` or just `''` (empty string).
-This will match any route with the specified HTTP method and remove all entries in the cache that match the `.` regex (everything).
-This feature will be improved in the future.

 It should be noted that some APIs distinguish between trailing slashes in routes (e.g., `/posts` and `/posts/` would have two different handlers), so this cache does as well to support these kinds of APIs.
 This means that you should strive to be consistent with your API requests in your application so you always either use trailing slashes or omit them in you app, so you avoid missing your cache entries when you intended to bust them.

 <p align="right">(<a href="#top">back to top</a>)</p>